pruthvisri2008-gif/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ## AIM
+To implement a program to illustrate the mechanism of sliding window protocol.
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user